papamarkou/GeometricMCMC.jl/README.md

 ### Calling the zero-variance routines

-The `mcmc` and `z` arrays can be passed as arguments to the `linearZv` or `quadraticZv` functions in order to compute the linear or the quadratic zero-variance Bayesian estimators:
+The `mcmc` and `z` arrays can be passed as arguments to the `linearZv()` or `quadraticZv()` functions in order to compute the linear or the quadratic zero-variance Bayesian estimators:

     linearZvMcmc, linearCoef = linearZv(mcmc, z);
     quadraticZvMcmc, quadraticCoef = quadraticZv(mcmc, z);

-`linearZv` returns 2 `Float64` arrays.
+`linearZv()` returns 2 `Float64` arrays.
 The first one, saved in `linearZvMcmc` above, has `opts.mcmc.nPostBurnin` rows and `model.nPars` columns and holds the linear ZV-MCMC estimators.
 The second array, saved in `linearCoef`, has `model.nPars` rows and `model.nPars` columns. `linearCoef` contains the coefficients of the linear polynomial upon which the zero-variance approach relies.

-In a similar fashion, `quadraticZv` returns 2 `Float64` arrays, the first of which has `opts.mcmc.nPostBurnin` rows and `model.nPars` columns and holds the quadratic ZV-MCMC estimators.
+In a similar fashion, `quadraticZv()` returns 2 `Float64` arrays, the first of which has `opts.mcmc.nPostBurnin` rows and `model.nPars` columns and holds the quadratic ZV-MCMC estimators.
 The second array has `model.nPars*(model.nPars+3)/2` rows and `model.nPars` columns, containing the coefficients of the underlying quadratic polynomial of the zero-variance method.

+The Bayesian probit model with multivariate uncorrelated zero-mean Normal is also available in the `test` directory, accompanied by the scripts for running all 6 MCMC algorithms on the vasoconstriction dataset.
+The data come from an experiment conducted on human physiology to study the effect of taking a single deep breath on the occurrence of a reflex vasoconstriction in the skin of the digits.
+39 samples from three individuals are available, each of them contributing 9, 8 and 22 samples.
+Although the data represent repeated measurements, the observations can be assumed to be independent, therefore the Bayesian probit model can be applied.
+Two explanatory variables are included in the study, namely the rate of inhalation and the inhaled volume of air per individual.
+An intercept is also added, so 3 regression coefficients comprise the parameters of the model.
+The occurrence or non-occurrence of vasoconstriction in the skin of the digits of each subject, corresponding to 1 and 0, plays the role of the binary response.

 ## Future features

 The GeometricMCMC package is being extended to include
-* Bayesian probit model,
-* models of ordinary differential equations(ODE),
+* models of ordinary differential equations (ODEs),
 * usage of the MCMC routines when the model's functions are not known in closed form.